haskadavid/laravel-pdf/readme.md

 If you need the output as a string, you can get the rendered PDF with the output() function, so you can save/output it yourself.

-You can  publish the config-file to change some settings (default paper etc).

-    php artisan config:publish barryvdh/laravel-dompdf

 ### Tip: UTF-8 support
 In your templates, set the UTF-8 Metatag:

     <meta http-equiv="Content-Type" content="text/html; charset=utf-8"/>

-### License

-This DOMPDF Wrapper for Laravel4 is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)